 Chlorine is crucial for eliminating bacteria in your swimming pool, but its anti-bacterial properties are harmful to your septic system.
 Draining your pool too closely to the tank risks killing some of the helpful bacteria that break down solids and helps the system run smoothly.
 Using these septic system additives helps counter the potential negative impact of chlorine accidentally getting into your system.

 Both above and in-ground pools require some research before installing, especially when working around a septic system.
 Luckily, you aren’t on your own when making these decisions.
 Wind River Environmental serves over 16 states on the east coast, with knowledgeable and helpful technicians to guide you through the process.
-If you have a septic tank and are looking to install a pool for next summer, call us at 1-800-499-1682 24 hours a day, 7 days a week to assist you.
+If you have a septic tank and are looking to install a pool for next summer, call us at 1-800-499-1682.
 If you have any questions about keeping your seasonal property’s septic system healthy, don’t hesitate to contact us today!